-Dealings with real estate in England and Wales will be covered by the law of England and Wales.
-Although a contract may include an express choice of governing law, which in general the courts will uphold, English law will still apply in relation to the transactional formalities that involve English and Welsh real estate.
+Dealings with real estate in England and Wales are covered by the law of England and Wales.
+Although a contract may include an express choice of governing law, which in general the courts uphold, English law still applies to the transactional formalities that involve English and Welsh real estate.